microsoft/botframework-components/packages/Telephony/Readme.md

 * AllowInterruptions [`true`,`false`]

 #### Usage
-* If PauseRecording is called and there is no recording in progress, Telephony channel returns an error indicating that the _"Recording has not started"_.
+* If there is no recording in progress, the recording cannot be paused.
+* If a recording is already paused, the recording cannot be paused again.
 * The pause recording action is only valid when called in a conversation on the Telephony channel.

 #### Dialog Flow
-* By default AllowInterruptions is set to `true` i.e. dialog continues while the recording is being paused in the background.
+* By default AllowInterruptions is set to `false` i.e. dialog blocks while the recording is being paused in the background.
-* To block the dialog when recording is paused, set AllowInterruptions to `false`.
+* To allow the interruptions when the recording dialog when a recording is started, set AllowInterruptions to `true`.
 * When a pause recording result is received and indicates success, the action is considered complete.
-If the dialog was blocked, interrruptions will be unblocked once the result is received.
+If the dialog was blocked, interruptions will be unblocked once the result is received.

 #### Failures
 * When a pause recording result is received and indicates error, the dialog throws an `ErrorResponseException`.